bazilinskyy/youtube-national/README.md

 - **`sleep_sec`**: Amount of seconds of pause between going over the mapping files.

 ## Description and analysis of dataset
-### Description of dataset
 [![Locations of cities with footage in dataset](figures/raw_map.png)](https://htmlpreview.github.io/?https://github.com/bazilinskyy/youtube-national/blob/main/figures/raw_map.html)
-The 233 countries with dashcam footage included in analysis on the political map (coloured by continent).
-Black dots show the cities included.
+A political world map colored by continent, showing **233 countries** included in the analysis.
+The shading represents the total duration of dashcam footage from each country, adjusted with a logarithmic scale so that countries with very large or very small totals are both visible.
+Black dots indicate the cities from which footage was collected.

 [![Histogram of pedestrian crossing speeds](figures/hist_speed.png)](https://htmlpreview.github.io/?https://github.com/bazilinskyy/youtube-national/blob/main/figures/hist_speed.html)
 Histogram of pedestrian crossing speeds (in m/s), computed **per individual pedestrian** and pooled across all locations/countries (i.e., not aggregated by city or country).